joshayoung/csharp-testing-types/README.md

 ### Query Message:
 * Return/change something.
 * No side-effects.
+* These are Idempotent.

 ### Command Message:
 * Do not return anything, but change something.
 * Has side-effects.
+* Returns 'nil' in the case of ruby.
+* Returns 'void' in the case of C#
+* Not Idempotent.

 **You can have both a command and a query in one method.**